kinkou/configurist/README.md

 The problem that Configurist solves is best understood with an example.

 Let's imagine that in your Rails project you have organizations and users.
-Users belongs to organizations, and organizations can have many users.
+Users belong to organizations, and organizations have many users.
 Each user has a home page, where they can customize text color, background color and title.
-There is a global default for these parameters, but each organization can override these defaults.
-In addition, each user should be able to override its organization defaults as well.
-Plus, you want to make the settings editable for users, so each setting should have a title and possibly a description (to show in the settings editing form), a type (boolean, string, number, etc) and validations (6 hexadecimal characters, one of 'red', 'green', 'blue', etc).
+There are global defaults for these parameters, but each organization can override them.
+In addition, each user is able to override the organization defaults.
+Plus you want to make the settings editable for users, so each setting should have a title and possibly a description (to show in the settings editing form), a type (boolean, string, number, etc) and validations (6 hexadecimal characters, one of 'red', 'green', 'blue', etc).

-With Configurist you can describe the shape of settings data structure with a JSON schema (some details were omitted for brevity):
+With Configurist, you can describe the shape of settings with a JSON schema (some details omitted for brevity):

 ```YAML
 _id: "default"